 Saris H3 will provide a great road-like feel to make your Zwift rides as high-quality as possible.

-One of the main downsides of Saris H3 is sometimes an inaccurate cadence sensor and the fact that the cassette is not included.
+One of the main downsides of Saris H3 is that it sometimes has an inaccurate cadence sensor, and the cassette is not included.

 The main alternatives for H3 are Wahoo KICKR and Tacx NEO 2T.
 Both these trainers are a little bit more expensive.